hbjarre/CouchPotato/README.md

 ## Short description of our project
 With our website you can look up information about different movies and series!
 Features include:
+* Search around for titles of movies
+* Discovery mode, where you can click on different genres to discover popular movies in that genre
 * Wish list, where you can add movies or series(by clicking :star:) that you want to watch later
-* My rated list, where you can see which movies and series you have rated

 The app uses React as framework and :fire:[firebase](https://firebase.google.com/) for our backend.
 The API that we've used is [OMDb API](http://www.omdbapi.com/).